Dug McDaniel posts career night, U-M hoops opens season with 99-74 win over UNC-Asheville

 Big year ahead?

-Someone who needed to step up if U-M would take a step forward, Terrance Williams, showed at least for the first night he is capable of doing exactly that.
+Someone who needed to step up if U-M would take a step forward, Terrance Williams II, showed at least for the first night he is capable.
 Williams, who never scored more than 11 points after Nov.
-11 last season, had 10 points and five rebounds by half time and finished with 15 and six.
+11 last season, finished with 15 points and six rebounds.

-Nimari Burnett, a transfer from Alabama, also finished in double figures with 13 and five rebounds.
+"He impacts winning," said interim head coach Phil Martelli.
+"It's not always going to go your way and for whatever reason (last year) didn't go his way.
+He could've done what some seniors do, say I've had a pretty good run ... or you can put your back to the wall and say I'm going out, going out as hard as I can.

+"That's what we've seen. ...
+As long as he's better tomorrow than he was tonight, then this was a good thing.
+If he's not better tomorrow than he was tonight, then this was just a flash in the pan."

-The Wolverines came out hot from the start, when Nkmahoua threw a cross-court pass for a Nimari Burnett 3-pointer, before the Tennessee transfer found McDaniel on a back-door cut from the top of the key to make it 5-2 early.
+The Wolverines came out hot from the start, when Nkamhoua threw a cross-court pass for a Nimari Burnett (13 points, five rebounds) 3-pointer, before the Tennessee transfer found McDaniel on a back-door cut from the top of the key to make it 5-2 early.

 Williams, who shot just 25% on 3-pointers last season, knocked down U-M's second long ball from the right wing before Nkamhoua came added a flying offensive rebound for a tip in to go up 10-3 early.

-Once UNC-Asheville star Drew Pember nailed a long ball to temporarily trim the deficit to four, McDaniel nailed a long ball of his own to get the lead back to seven.
-A few minutes later at the 13:22 mark, Pember, who averaged 20.1 points and nine rebounds a season ago, picked up his second foul and checked out down 15-10.
+At the 13:22 mark, UNC Asheville star Drew Pember, who averaged 20.1 points and nine rebounds a season ago, picked up his second foul.

+"It made me excited," Nkamhoua said of his matchup against his former.
+"We grew up together, had our first two years at Tennessee together. ...
+He's been doing great over there at UNC Asheville, great credit to him, incredible player and I just knew I had to be dialed in on him today and take that matchup personally."

-From there, McDaniel took over with consecutive assists − one on a bounce-pass to Nkamhoua, the next an outlet to Tray Jackson who finished with a euro-step − to make it 19-12.
-After a pair of Josh Banks free throws made it a 21-16 game, U-M went on a blitz.
+From there, McDaniel took over with consecutive assists — one on a bounce-pass to Nkamhoua, the next an outlet to Tray Jackson who finished with a Eurostep — to make it 19-12.
+Soon after, U-M went on a blitz.

-It started with a deep McDaniel three from the top of the key, then continued when Nkaamhoua tipped in his own miss.
+It started with a deep McDaniel 3 from the top of the key, then continued when Nkamhoua tipped in his own miss.
 McDaniel then hit a floater, before he found Williams on a drive-and-kick who knocked down a three-pointer to put U-M up 31-16 and force a Bulldogs timeout.

 WHAT TO WATCH: U-M football has run game questions ahead of matchup vs. Penn State's No. 1 defense